everx-labs/DeBot-IS-consortium/SigningBoxInput/README.md

 ## Description

-Interface for getting signing box and sign a data.
+Interface for getting signing box.

 ## Functions

-`get` - prints prompt message to the user and returns public key for selected SigningBox
+`get` - prints prompt message to the user and returns handle for selected SigningBox

 arguments: